RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

   - decrypting key is often called private key

 **Cryptanalysis**
 - the science of recovering the plaintext without the key or recovering the key itself
 - if the key is recovered by a threat actor without cryptanalysis it is called a compromise
 - there are 4 main categories of cryptanalysis attack:
   - Ciphertext-only attack, access only to ciphertext
   - Known-plaintext attack, access to ciphertext and plaintext
   - Chosen-plaintext attack, same as above but also access to dictate the plaintext
   - Adaptive-chosen-plaintext attack, same as above but also get feedback of previous encryption
 - "Good cryptographers rely on peer review to separate the good algorithms from the bad."

 **Security of Algorithms**
+- algorithms have varying levels of security
+  - sometimes "good enough" works fine, depending on the message
+- categories of breaking an algorithm
+  - total break, cryptanalyst finds the key
+  - global deduction, cryptanalyst finds an alternate working algorithm
+  - instance (or local) deduction, cryptanalyst finds the plaintext
+  - information deduction, partial infomration about plaintext or key
+- most cryptosystems are breakable in a ciphertext-only attack
+  - the key can be brute forced
+-

 ### 1.2 Steganography